kbridson/rails-demos-and-deets-2021-test/demo-quiz-model.md

 <% end %>
 ```

-Note that the `truncate` method is a handy way to shorten a long string when you want only a brief summary.
+Note that the `truncate` method is a handy way to shorten a long string when we want only a brief summary.
 In particular, the method will return the first `length` characters of a string followed by an ellipsis ("`...`").

 Add a link to the `index` page for `Quiz` on the app's home page by inserting a call to the `link_to` helper above the "`About`" and "`Contact`" links in the `welcome.html.erb` view, like this: